Xerfed/ISD2022-23/docs/implementation.md

 | --------- | ----------------------- |
 |connection.js| Undefined variables: Used a variable that was not designed for our project scope.
 Changed this variable to avoid future errors.|
 |DBET.js|'DatabaseConnection' is not defined.
-  return new DatabaseConnection(dbConfig); - The database was not defined.|
+  "return new DatabaseConnection(dbConfig);" - The database was not defined.|
 |var express = require('express');.js|                        |
 |var mysql = require('mysql');.js|                            |